bradpeczka/zabbix/4RF/README.md

 ZBX-4RF-TEMPLATES
 ===================

-A collection of Zabbix templates to manage [4RF](http://www.4rf.com) devices.
+A collection of Zabbix templates to manage [4RF](http://www.4rf.com) devices using SNMP.

 Templates
 ---------